The Books That Changed How I Think About Myself

 For the woman who is tired of pretending she has it all together.

 This was the first book that gave me permission to stop performing.
-Brené Brown writes about wholehearted living — the kind that requires courage, compassion, and connection — and she does it with warmth and honesty that feels like a conversation with a wise friend.
+Brené Brown writes about wholehearted living — the kind that requires courage, compassion, and connection — and she does it with a warmth that feels less like self-help and more like a conversation with someone who has actually been through it.

-The chapter on rest and play changed me.
-I had spent years believing that rest was something you earned.
-That busyness was a virtue and stillness was laziness.
+The chapter on rest and play changed something in me specifically.
+I had spent years believing that rest was something you earned — that busyness was a virtue and stillness was laziness.
 This book dismantled that belief quietly and completely.

 Read this if: you struggle with perfectionism, people-pleasing, or the feeling that you are never quite enough.